 During your first three years you’ll study both business and law modules in equal measure and you’ll learn how these two disciplines interrelate.
 In addition to studying core Law degree subjects, such as Contract Law, Tort Law and EU Law, you may choose from a large variety of other law modules including:

-According to your preference and career plans, you can choose to specialise in Law or Business.
+According to your preference and career plans, you can choose to concentrate on mainly Law or Business subjects.

 Note: The intensive nature of the BBL degree means that you will not have time to take extra modules as part of UCD Horizons.